...

 Step 1: Define Your Goals

 The first step is to define your goals.
 Determine what you want to improve upon or what your end goal is.
-Allow the problem to sit on your mind for a little while, this will help you focus on it.
+Allow the problem to sit on your mind for a little while.
+This will help you to define it properly.
+Then, make a list of your problems or areas that need improvement.
+Organize them into different categories.
+This will give you an idea as to which areas might need some extra attention.

 Step 2: Evaluate Your Process

-Now, evaluate your process.
+The second step is to evaluate your process.
 Separate your problems into different categories and begin analyzing the problem.
 For example, you might have different categories for problems that occur frequently, the most frequently occurring problems, or those that cause the most damage to your business.

 Step 3: Make a List of Possible Solutions